-SRK has produced the maiden Mineral Resource estimates for the La Salada, Santa Clara, and Caliguey salar sediment deposits.
+SRK produced the maiden Mineral Resource estimates for the La Salada, Santa Clara, and Caliguey salar sediment deposits.
 The resulting Mineral Resource statement delineated 120 Mt of Inferred Mineral Resources grading 4.6% potassium and 380 ppm lithium.
 SRK considers the material delineated to demonstrate 'reasonable prospects for eventual economic extraction' through the use of an economic analysis based on preliminary testwork undertaken to date along with operating costs from an analogous project and optimistic selling prices.

-A large exploration potential exists within the OrganiMax claim areas, at the three principal salars at depth (and extending to the edge of the known salar areas).
+A large exploration potential exists within the OrganiMax claim areas at the three principal salars at depth.
 Sampling of water within drill holes has shown potential for a potassium-brine project, but this is yet to be tested through systematic exploration.